 The Physical Dimension and my Path

 Our physical health and wellness can directly impact our ability to engage in activities related to spiritual exploration.
 The quality of health and well-being are often key elements in the readiness of the student.
 Being mentally stable and physically vibrant, resilient and durable are assets.
 Having these qualities is essential especially for the more physical processes.
 There are of course exceptions.

 We often conduct training especially the basics of mindfulness and the stress-reducing meditation of Japa and Shamanic Journey to those with physical or mental limitations.
 We also teach these at Hospices.
 This latter environment isn’t the type of place you’d expect to find such instruction.
 However, many people at the end of their lives find this is a good use of their minds.
 They can travel and do things that they cannot do with their deteriorating health.

 The Social Dimension and my Path

-Spiritual exploration is often described as the individual path.
+Spiritual exploration is often described as an individual path.
 The social dimension is one that seems to be diametrically opposed to the idea of walking your own path.
 But, it is not.
 Walking your own path does not mean always walking alone.
 In fact, helping others learn and overcome roadblocks on their path enriches your own.
-You’ll never understand a technology better than when teaching it and helping others.
+You’ll never understand technology better than when teaching it and helping others.

 You’ll also face your own “dark night of the soul” at some point.
 And, having friends you can talk to really help in those hard places.
 Yes, you’ll still be forging your own path, but you’ll go farther when you have partners along the way.